IrregularPersona/chat_appv2/README.md

 Running the app for the first time is easy.
 Theres a few step you have to take.

 1. Making a venv so that everything is isolated and you can install packages without affecting the rest of your system.
-You can do this by running
+You can do this by running this command in your terminal:

     ``` python -m venv venv ```